Church of St Alkelda, Giggleswick

 The Church of St Alkelda, Giggleswick (historically St Alkald), is an Anglican church in the village of Giggleswick, North Yorkshire, England.
-St Alkelda's was the mother church for the extended parish of Giggleswick, until the church in Settle was built in 1838, and later became a separate parish.
+St Alkelda's was the mother church for the extended parish of Giggleswick, until the church in Settle, North Yorkshire was built in 1838, and later became a separate parish.

 The dedication of the church is to a little-known Saxon princess (Alkelda) with connections to a religious site in Middleham, North Yorkshire, with much speculation as to how the dedication arrived at the church in Giggleswick.
 The church is still in use as a place of worship.

 History

 A church is believed to have existed on the site of St Alkelda's since Saxon times, however, the church that stands today is largely from the 14th and 15th centuries, with alterations and renovations in the late 19th and early 21st centuries.
 A previous church is believed to have been destroyed by marauding scots c.
 1319.
 The first documented reference to a church in Giggleswick was in 1160, when "Laurentius, persona de Guckilswic", mentioned the site in a letter written to William de Percy.
 The church is one of only two that are dedicated to St Alkelda in England, the other, is in Middleham, also in North Yorkshire.
 Alkelda was a Saxon princess who was said to have been strangled by two Danish women during the Viking invasions.
 The name Alkelda, is said to derive from either Alchhild or Halig Keld, the latter name has been associated with holy springs.
 Such a spring existed in Giggleswick, being the source of the now drained Giggleswick Tarn.
 It is possible that the name Alkelda stems from this spring.

 Another possibility is that the church had an early association with the church of the same name at Middleham.
 Alkelda is believed to have been buried at Middleham, and that the church at Giggleswick became a daughter house of worship to the church there, after the Northumbrian kings took over lands in the Craven area c.
 670.

 Records show that the church at Giggleswick was given by Henry de Puteaco in 1200, to the monks at Finchale, near Durham.
 It was still in the possession of Finchale thirty years before the Dissolution of the Monasteries, where a document indicates that the church belonged to the "prior and convent of Durham".